 - free all day travel on bus services on journeys starting in Hampshire (not Portsmouth and Southampton) regardless of where you are travelling to.

-For more information on the above and other community transport services in your area, including those that do not accept bus passes, please use our Community Transport search.
+For more information about community services in your area, please use Connect: Community Transport in Hampshire.

 Disabled person’s bus passes are not valid on:

 - temporary services running for less than six weeks (e.g. for special events)